By Seth Hunter

 THE PRISON OF THE CALMES, Nov 2004

-Site of one of the most infamous massacres in the time of the Terror
+Site of one of the most infamous massacres at the time of the Terror

 HOW IT BEGAN